 As mentioned before, Philo mostly features its owners’ channels.
 Currently, the service offers 63 channels including popular cable networks like AMC, BBC America, BET, Comedy Central, Discovery Channel, Food Network, HGTV, IFC, Lifetime, MTV, Nickelodeon, TV Land, and VH1.
 Conspicuously absent from the service, however, are the major networks ABC, CBS, NBC, Fox, and The CW, as well as sports channels like ESPN and Fox Sports.
 Philo does, however, offer premium add-on channels Starz ($9/month) and Epix ($6/month).

 The good news when it comes to local networks is that many of us can easily get them for free (and in HD, no less) with the purchase of an affordable HD antenna.
 If you’re in that camp, and you don’t mind missing out on sports, Philo is an enticing option, and the cheapest way to catch up on banner shows like The Walking Dead or The Daily Show live.
 Here’s what’s included in the $20 per month Philo subscription:

 Another feature to consider when shopping streaming services is how many different devices can tune in at the same time.
 Philo offers three concurrent streams, meaning up to three people can watch on different devices at a time on the same account.
 This falls roughly in the middle of the pack: PlayStation Vue offers five concurrent streams, AT&T TV Now offers two, and Sling TV offers either one or four, depending on which package you choose.
-One thing to take into account is that Philo doesn’t currently offer profiles, so your saved programming and viewing history will be the same, no matter who is watching.
+Philo also offers the ability to create up to 10 profiles, with individual saved shows and viewing history.

 The service also offers a handy catch-up feature called 72-Hour Rewind, which lets you access almost any show that aired at any time during the previous 72 hours.